 Patron information is deemed to be personal and private information and therefore confidential.
 Consequently, no information, including the names of current or past borrowers of Library materials, nor any information contained in the patron record (ALEPH and/or Compass), nor the information sought or received by the patron, is to be disclosed, tampered with or used for personal use or unauthorized University use.

 Anyone who discloses, tampers with or uses the patron information for personal use or unauthorized University use will be subject to disciplinary action which may include dismissal.

-In the case of a court order, the Dean of the Library and Multicultural Learning would make the decision about releasing information on staff or patrons.
+In the case of a court order, the Dean of the Library and Director, Cultural Resources Art Gallery, Beaton Institute would make the decision about releasing information on staff or patrons.

 CBU staff and students can present their CBU photo ID card (available from Student Services) for validation at the Library.
 The Library will place a barcode on the ID card and ensure the staff or student's user profile is updated.

 Distance students have access to the Library's resources as well.
 While the Library will make temporary cards for the distance students that we are made aware of, it is recommended that all distance students apply for and receive a CBU photo ID.
 All of these cards will be registered at the Library before being sent to students.

 Off-Campus Borrowers aged 19 or older who provide two pieces of ID (at least one with photo and one with current address) will be provided with an Off-Campus Borrower's card.
 Current Cape Breton high school students can also obtain an Off-Campus Borrower's card.
 This card is good for one year and can be renewed at the Circulation Desk.